Tanzanian HMS Projects

 - The Tajiri resource upgrade significantly enhances the strategic value of Strandline’s mineral sands portfolio and further strengthens the economic outlook for the project.

-- Tajiri comprises a world-scale series of coherent high-grade titanium-dominated deposits which all start from surface and are situated favourably to the existing infrastructure at Tanga.
+- Tajiri comprises a world-scale series of coherent high-grade titanium-dominated deposits and are situated favourably to the existing infrastructure at Tanga.

 - The last phase of drilling has also confirmed large upside to resources with several deposits remaining open, as well as Strandline recently acquiring new prospective tenure along strike to the south of Tajiri.